Team357/cityonchain/FAQ.md

 cityonchain not support mobile?
 When can I use it on mobile?

 Currently, cityonchain can be used on mobile, but loading is slow.
 You need to change your mobile web browser to "desktop version".
-We will optimize in August.
+We will optimize in October.

 #### How can I promote a local event at Cityonchain?